Slavery abolition is one of the greatest inspirations of the animal rights movement.

 We find this inspiration utterly false and for several reasons which we broadly detailed in a series of posts about slavery.

-In the first one we argue that neither the Thirteenth Amendment nor the American Civil War were a product of a moral struggle.
+In the first post we argue that neither the Thirteenth Amendment nor the American Civil War were a product of a moral struggle.

 The Civil War broke for many reasons, none of which had to do with any sort of moral cause as the abolition of slavery.
 Wars don’t break for moral reasons.
 And they definitely don’t break between two sides over the rights of a third one.
 Wars generally break for money or power, and usually both.
 And so did the American civil war.